Skip to Content

 At the September 14, 2020 Board of Water Commissioners’ meeting, the Board voted to sign on to PFAS litigation against manufacturers of these chemicals.
 The law firm of Napoli Shkolnick, PLLC with offices in New York and Massachusetts, was selected to represent the District as an affected party.

-While the settlements reached by DuPont, Corteva, Chemours and 3M mark a significant milestone in the litigation, there are still other chemical manufacturers who have not reached a settlement for the public drinking water PFAS related liabilities.
+While the final approval of the landmark Dupont and 3M settlements marks a significant milestone in the litigation, there are still several other chemical manufacturers who have not reached a settlement for the public drinking water PFAS-related liabilities.
 As a result, the litigation against these remaining chemical manufacturers persists.

 Top

-On March 14, 2023, the US EPA released proposed National Primary Drinking Water regulations for PFOA, PFOS and four other PFAS compounds.
-Comments on this proposal were provided by the District to US EPA for consideration and may be reviewed here.
-The US EPA is proposing to set a MCL of 4.0 parts per trillion (ppt) for PFOA and 4.0 ppt for PFOS and is proposing to address four additional PFAS (GenX, PFBS, PFNA, and PFHxS) as a mixture using a Hazard Index (HI).
+On April 10, 2024 the US EPA announced the final National Primary Drinking Water Regulation (NPDWR) for six PFAS compounds.
+This NPDWR sets an MCL of 4.0 parts per trillion (ppt) for PFOA and PFOS as individual contaminants, which is unchanged from the proposed regulation US EPA released on March 14, 2023.
+It also sets an MCL of 10 ppt for three other PFAS compounds as individual contaminants (PFHxS, GenX and PFNA), while addressing the combination of two or more of four PFAS compounds (PFHxS, GenX, PFNA, and PFBS) using a Hazard Index (HI).
 The Hazard Index is a tool used to evaluate health risks of simultaneous exposure to mixtures of related chemicals.
-Additionally, EPA is proposing Maximum Contaminant Level Goals (MCLGs) for each of the six PFAS.
+Additionally, US EPA set Maximum Contaminant Level Goals (MCLGs) for each of the six PFAS.
+US EPA anticipates implementing this new NPDWR will result in fewer cancers; lower incidences of heart attacks, strokes, and liver disease; and reduced birth complications.
 A breakdown of the MCLs and MCLGs is shown in the table below.

 Top